lightning-goats/lightning_goats_V2/CyberHerdExplanation.md

 ## How Payouts Work

-Every time someone triggers the feeder and feeds the ⚡Lightning Goats⚡, the 10 % trigger amount (10% of the sum of all payments sent to trigger the feeder during that trigger cycle) is split among all CyberHerd members:
+Every time someone triggers the feeder and feeds the ⚡Lightning Goats⚡, 10 % of the trigger amount (10% of the sum of all payments sent to trigger the feeder during that trigger cycle) is split among all CyberHerd members:

 - Reposting and sending the minimum zap guarantees you at least 1%
 - Larger zaps = larger share: The more sats you zap to join, the larger your percentage of future payouts that day.